wobyjs/use/docs/hooks/useToggle.md

 # useToggle

-A hook for toggling between two values, commonly used for boolean states.
+A hook for toggling between two values.

 ## Usage